Tennessee Medical Malpractice Lawyer

 If you or a loved one have suffered a medical injury you believe was caused by a negligent healthcare provider, it’s a good idea to consider securing legal representation.
 Ali Awad, The CEO Lawyer, is an experienced negotiator who can seek a settlement with the insurance company for your damages.

 In three short years, Ali Awad converted a new personal injury law firm into an eight-figure company with some of the most experienced personal injury attorneys in Tennessee.
-More than twenty years of experience means these attorneys have a successful track record of over 99%, and their expertise now benefits clients in Tennessee.
+More than twenty years of experience means these attorneys have a successful track record of over 99%, and their experience now benefits clients in Tennessee.

 The CEO Lawyer has more than a million followers on social media who engage with his entertaining yet useful legal advice every day.
 If you have questions about your medical malpractice situation, call The CEO Lawyer and his team now at (423) 777-8888 for a free, no-obligation consultation.